marcotielen/snowloader/README.md

 ![imagename](upload.png)

 ### Windows
-There is a build available for windows in the dist folder that is created using PyInstaller.
-See the PyInstaller section below for more details on including the configuration into the build.
+There is a build/release available for windows that is created using PyInstaller.
+You can easily create your own build for other OS's using PyInstaller.
+Please see the PyInstaller section below for more details on including the Snowflake dialect and the configuration into the build.

 ### How to use Snowloader
 #### Connection